elephantscale/es-training-new/course-outlines/python-language-complete.md

   * Introduction to Spark, PySpark, and Databricks
   * Using the Spark framework for Big Data
   * Using MLLib or Data Science in PySpark
+* Use cases
+  * Utilize Python for Geolocation Data
+  * Utilize Python for Packet Analysis